13+ years writing insurance and personal finance content

 How much Mexican car insurance coverage should you get?

-When getting ready to drive in Mexico, you’ll want to make sure you buy a Mexican liability policy.[2]
-How much liability insurance you need when driving in Mexico may be different than how much vehicle insurance coverage you need in the United States.
-Different states in Mexico have varying liability insurance requirements, but it’s generally advisable to secure $300,000 to $500,000 worth of insurance.
+Mexican law requires liability insurance when driving in Mexico, and the required amount may be different from how much vehicle insurance coverage you need in the United States.
+Requirements vary when you travel to different Mexican states, but it’s generally advisable to secure $300,000 (MXN$5,784,195) to $500,000 (MXN$9,640,325) worth of insurance.

 Secure.
 Free.
 Easy-to-use.